jbianchi81/pydrodelta/doc/node_serie.md

 Read data from this csv file.
 The csv file must have one column for the timestamps called 'timestart' and one column per series of data with the series_id in the header

+<a id="pydrodelta.node_serie.NodeSerie.json_file"></a>

+#### json\_file

+Read data from this json or yaml file.
+The file must validate against a5 'series' schema, with 'observaciones' key containing a list of time value pairs

 <a id="pydrodelta.node_serie.NodeSerie.observations"></a>

 #### observations